Description

 Is a Chromebook Device Protection Plan option available?

-Chromebook Device Protection Plan is available for $39 per device.
-Protection plans can be purchased on-line through www.mypaymentsplus.com.
+Chromebook Device Protection Plan is available for $40 per device.
+We also offer family care options.
+Protection plans can be purchased through the ParentConnection Portal.
 This option provides several added benefits including local repairs (device repaired in 2 to 3 business days – no mailing involved), full transferability, an automated process handled through the school library.
 Protection includes accidental damage, cracked screen, and loss.
 Chargers are not covered under this plan.
 The protection plan is effective from the first day of the school year through the summer.
 Protection plans will not be prorated.
 No refunds will be given to students who withdraw from the district.
 The first and second repairs for accidental damage will have a $0 deductible.
-Any additional repairs made within the current school year will have a $39 deductible.
+Any additional repairs made within the current school year will have a $50 deductible.
 Continuing and excessive damage to a student's issued device may result in take-home privileges being revoked.

 Chromebook Device Protection Plan is optional.
 If parents/guardians choose not to purchase the Chromebook Device Protection Plan and the Chromebook is damaged beyond repair or lost, parents/guardians are responsible for the full replacement cost of the Chromebook.